Romania in the Middle Ages: Early Middle Ages (late 8th century–early 13th century)

-At the end of the 8th century the establishment of the Khazar Khaganate north of the Caucasus Mountains created an obstacle in the path of nomadic people moving westward.
+At the end of the 8th century, the establishment of the Khazar Khaganate north of the Caucasus Mountains created an obstacle in the path of nomadic people moving westward.
 In the following period, the local population of the Carpathian–Danubian area profited from the peaceful political climate and a unitary material culture, called "Dridu", that developed in the region.
 Finds from the Dridu settlements, such as coulters and sickles, confirm the role of agriculture in their economy.

 In the 9th century centrifugal movements commenced in the Khazar Kaghanate.
-One of the subject peoples, the Hungarians left its dominion and settled in the region between the rivers Don and Dniester.
+One of the subject peoples, the Hungarians, left the Khanate and settled in the region between the rivers Don and Dniester.
 They abandoned the steppes and crossed the Carpathians around 896.
 According to the 13th-century Gesta Hungarorum ("Deeds of the Hungarians") at the time of the Hungarian conquest, Transylvania was inhabited by "Vlachs and Slavs" (blasij et sclaui) and ruled by Gelou, "a certain Vlach" (quidam blacus), while Crișana was inhabited by several peoples, among them Székelys.
 Whether the author of the Gesta had any knowledge of the real conditions of the turn of the 9th and 10th centuries remains debated by historians.

 In 953, the gyula, the second leader in rank of the Hungarian tribal federation, converted to Christianity in Constantinople.
 Around that time, according to the Byzantine Emperor Constantine VII, the Hungarians controlled the region on the border of modern Romania and Hungary along the rivers Timiș, Mureș, Criș, Tisa and Toutis.
 In 1003, as the Annals of Hildesheim narrates, Stephen I, the first crowned monarch of Hungary (c.
 1000–1038) "led an army against his maternal uncle, Gyula, and occupied Gyula's country.

 Stephen I granted privileges to the Roman Catholic Church, for example by ordering the general imposition of the tithe upon the population.
 Burials in most local pre-Christian cemeteries, for example at Hunedoara, only ceased around 1100.
 Stephen I also divided his kingdom, including the territories of modern Romania he had occupied, into counties, that is administrative units around royal fortresses, each administered by a royal official called count.
 In time the voivode, a higher royal official first attested in 1176, became the principal of all the counts in Transylvania.
 In contrast with Transylvania, the counts in modern Banat and Crișana remained in direct contact with the king who appointed and replaced them at will.

 From the end of the 9th century the Pechenegs controlled the territories to the east and south of the Carpathians.
 According to the Eymund's saga, they fought together with the Blökkumen ("Romanians") in the Kievan Rus' in the 1010s.
 The Pechenegs were swept aside from their territories by the Cumans between 1064 and 1078.
 A late variant of the oldest Turkish chronicle, the Oghuz-name relates that the Cumans defeated many nations, including the Ulâq ("Romanians").
 Some of the Pechenegs fled into the Kingdom of Hungary where they were employed to guard the border districts, for instance in Transylvania.